Zvi Yehuda Kook: Hostility to Christianity

-Though his own father was long tempted by the antinomian strain of Jewish messianism, World War 1 had led him to conclude that the great source of contemporary evil lay in the antinomian dispensation of Christianity.
-Zvi Kook's ideology, reflecting his father's 'intense loathing' or theological disdain, is characterized by a staunch hostility to Christianity, which he regarded as a 'crime against Israel', the 'refuse of Israel', an image recalling Talmudic traditions of Jesus, 'the criminal of Israel' (poshea Israel), being boiled in excrement.
+Though his own father was long tempted by the antinomian strain of Jewish messianism, World War I had led him to conclude that the great source of contemporary evil lay in the antinomian dispensation of Christianity.
+Zvi Kook's ideology, reflecting his father's "intense loathing" or theological disdain, is characterized by a staunch hostility to Christianity, which he regarded as a "crime against Israel", the "refuse of Israel", an image recalling Talmudic traditions of Jesus, "the criminal of Israel" (poshea Israel), being boiled in excrement.
 Christianity was a form of idolatry, a blasphemy against the divinity of Jews.
 He refused to back away from the antisemitic notion that Jews bore responsibility for Jesus's crucifixion.
 This apparently was one of his ways of repudiating the victim mentality ascribed to Jews in diaspora.

 He began to outline his opinions in this regard in 1952, after concluding that Israel's establishment constituted a war against Western Christendom.
 Rummaging through two millennia of sources uncritically, such as Toledot Yeshu, he revived a tradition of anti-Christian polemics which, according to some critics, had not seen the likes for over a millennium.
 Key points in this attitude affirm that Christianity is a Jewish heresy; that whereas the Christian god is dead, the Jewish god is alive.
 He asserted that the term min/minim apostates in rabbinical literature indeed denoted Christians.

 When the Vatican hoisted the Israeli flag on the occasion of Golda Meir's visit to Pope Paul VI in 1973, Kook sneered at the pope as an old galakh (shaven, i.e. tonsured Christian priest) unashamedly raising a symbol that signified the destruction of Christendom.
 He wanted to rid Israel of Christian and ultimately Western influences, something that extended down to opposing the use of the Gregorian civil calendar.
 He avoided reading his father's works in the light of Western philosophy because that would be a form of "spiritual miscegenation".
 This influenced his views of Judaism, the authentic version being that practiced and taught in modern Israel as opposed to the Judaism of the exilic diaspora, which was, he thought, irremediably inflected by the deleterious effects of living among Christians.

 His writings on this theme circulate among Israeli settlers, or Torah purists aspiring to a life of secluded study and, conversely, among anti-semites.